antoniobrandaodesign/ab_boilerplate/README.md

 Questions in the Issues section please.
 Contributions to improve this setup are welcome!

 Jeet is a great responsive framework.
 Much cleaner, leaner and faster than Bootstrap3.
-Combined with Rupture and Typographic, it allows you to create very complex layout flows very quickly with a few minimal lines of code.
+Combined with Rupture and Typographic, it allows you to create complex responsive layout flows very quickly with a few minimal lines of code.

 Why Jeet?
 We believe that not only style but also layout logic should be independent from markup.
 Jeet is a hyper simple yet efficient way to apply responsive layout logic to HTML, without even touching HTML files.
 Everything is done within CSS.
 Jeet doesn't pollute your HTML with .col-md2.col-lg4.col-etc classes everywhere.
 It doesn't enforce a specific responsive behaviour to any piece of HTML.
 In typical Bootstrap code, everytime we want to change responsive behaviour we need to edit HTML files, making code hard to maintain.
-You shouldn't even be messing about with HTML files in the first place.
-Since media queries are CSS, responsive work should stay in CSS.
+To implement responsive behaviours, you shouldn't be messing about with HTML files really.
+Since media queries are CSS, responsive code should stay in CSS.
 This is what Jeet, Rupture and Typgraphic allow us to accomplish gracefully.

 Jeet + Rupture example: How to make a grid that shows 1 element por row in mobile, 2 in tablets, and 3 in desktop?
 Using Stylus it would be like this: